-The U.S. law makes it an immigration and criminal violation for non-U.S. citizens to vote in Federal, State or local election, which requires United States citizenship in order to be eligible to vote in such elections.
-A non-citizen, who does vote, is in violation of Federal, State, or local law and is inadmissible and deportable from the U.S.
+U.S. law makes it an immigration and criminal violation for non-U.S. citizens to vote in Federal, State, or local elections that require U.S. citizenship.
+A non-citizen who votes violates these laws and becomes inadmissible and deportable from the U.S.

 Exception For Lawful Permanent Residents.
 (Green Card holders)

 There is an exemption from deportation and criminal prosecution.
-This is reserved for certain non-U.S. citizens who vote or register to vote in the United States on the mistaken belief that they are U.S. citizens.
+Certain non-U.S. citizens who mistakenly believe they are U.S. citizens and vote or register to vote in the United States are subject to this rule.

 This exception applies to lawful permanent residents who: